-- (1) The HVAC does not run or is unable to run at all. - (2) The HVAC runs but only runs for short periods of time (i.e. less than ten percent of the day)
+(1) The HVAC does not run or is unable to run at all.

+(2) The HVAC runs but only runs for short periods of time (i.e. less than ten percent of the day)

 While it would be to our advantage that our SOFTWARE could identify these situations - these cases are very catastrophic in nature and the Homeowner or Business Owner where our product is installed will be in a situation where they (more than likely) are aware that there is an issue and probably has placed a service call for repair.
+Our newer systems include a room temperature sensor that allows for direct monitoring of the controlled space.